aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-provisioning/README.md

    * Use the log files.
       At the time you run the simulation a **/logs** directory will be created with 3 distinct log files, docker_build.log, docker_run.log and server.log.
 Use those files as references when asking questions on the discussions section.
    * Use docker log command to dig deeper into the specific container failure.
+   * Make use of AWS Cloudwatch by turning on logs in AWS IoT Core.
+Go to AWS IoT Core -> Settings -> Logs -> Manage logs, Create a log role and for the Log level use Debug.
+   * All provisioning action are tracked by AWS Cloudtrail, if any error with the provisioning template occur, you be able to identify it by looking for the iot-provisioning identification on the event.

 ### Next steps
+I recommend you explore calls with AWS [IoT Device management - fleet indexing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html), using Fleet indexing will allow you to filter device by Groups, Hardware version etc.

+### Cleaning up
+   * Delete all create things.
+   * Delete all registered certificates.
+   * Delete the Provisioning template.
+   * Delete the thing policy.
+   * Terminate any Ec2 / Cloud9 Instances that you created for the walkthrough.